 “Outdoor pool.
 Shallow end.”

 “Half an hour ago.
-No, less.
-Time was near to eight o-clock.”
+No, less.”
 He pulled out a smartphone and aloofly showed her the call list.
 “I make nine-one-one at four minutes after eight.”

 Naslund glanced at her watch: 0823 hours.
 She’d been dispatched at 0807.
 Zupan’s timeline seemed right.
 “Who else is in the house?”